The CIA Introduces "Small Plates, Big Impact: Contemporary Menu Ideas with Almonds"

 Recipes on the online course include Fromage Blanc with Toasted Almonds, Popped Aromatic Spices and Fresh Mint Chutney; Mini Tostadas Topped with Pan-roasted Salmon with Aromatic Almond Pipiàn; Malaysian Barbecued Almond Chicken Wings; Summer Green Bean Salad with Almonds and Goat Cheese; Almond Frangipane with Pound Cake and Fresh Apricots; and more.

 "Small Plates, Big Impact: Contemporary Menu Ideas with Almonds" from The Culinary Institute of America was produced by the CIA's Digital Media team, which has won two James Beard Awards for Best Webcast.
-The course can be found at www.ciaprochef.com/almonds.
+The course can be found online at the CIA's prochef website.

 Photo 1: Malaysian Barbecued Almond Chicken, one of a dozen recipes in The Culinary Institute of America's "Small Plates, Big Impact: Contemporary Menu Ideas with Almonds" free online course.
 (Photo credits: Kristen Loken/CIA)

-Photo 2: Chocolate Almond Baklava, a dessert with almonds you can learn to make during "Small Plates, Big Impact," a free online course at www.ciaprochef.com/almonds.
+Photo 2: Chocolate Almond Baklava, a dessert with almonds you can learn to make during "Small Plates, Big Impact," a free online course.
 (Photo credits: Kristen Loken/CIA)

 Founded in 1946, The Culinary Institute of America is an independent, not-for-profit college offering associate and bachelor's degrees with majors in culinary arts, baking and pastry arts, and culinary science, as well as certificate programs in culinary arts, Latin cuisines, and wine and beverage studies.
 As the world's premier culinary college, the CIA provides thought leadership in the areas of health & wellness, sustainability, and world cuisines & cultures through research and conferences.
 The CIA has a network of 45,000 alumni that includes industry leaders such as Grant Achatz, Anthony Bourdain, Roy Choi, Cat Cora, Dan Coudreaut, Steve Ells, Johnny Iuzzini, Charlie Palmer, and Roy Yamaguchi.
 The CIA also offers courses for professionals and enthusiasts, as well as consulting services in support of innovation for the foodservice and hospitality industry.
 The college has campuses in Hyde Park, NY; St. Helena, CA; San Antonio, TX; and Singapore.